0x4007/travel-stipend/docs/system-patterns.md

 The system implements fallback mechanisms for resilience:

-- **Web Scraping → Distance-Based Calculation**: When Google Flights scraping fails, the system falls back to distance-based calculations.
+- **Web Scraping → Zero Cost**: When Google Flights scraping fails (either throws an error or returns a null price), the `travel-stipend-calculator.ts` now catches the error or null result and sets the `flightCost` to `0`. **Note:** The previously documented distance-based fallback is currently **not** implemented in the main calculation path.
 - **Exact City Match → Fuzzy Matching**: When exact city matches fail, the system uses fuzzy matching with similarity thresholds.

 ### 5. Configuration Constants